-To own and register an aircraft in the United States, the aircraft owner must qualify as a US citizen.
+To register an aircraft in the United States, the aircraft owner must qualify as a US citizen.
 Under FAA rules, individuals who are not US citizens and businesses established outside the US may not own and register aircraft in the US.
-In addition, the rules determining citizenship are complex and often times can even disqualify US corporations, LLCs and partnerships.
+In addition, the rules for determining citizenship are complex and often can even disqualify US corporations, LLCs and partnerships.
 Fortunately, US law allows non-qualifying individuals and entities to form trusts with US citizen trustees who then hold legal title to and register the aircraft on behalf of the non-US citizen owner.

-US citizens can also take advantage of the FAA owner trust structure for other various reasons.
+US citizens can also take advantage of the FAA owner trust structure for various other reasons.
 These can include anonymity, sales facilitation, and loan and lease structuring.

 Export Trusts for Newly Purchased Aircraft